carloocchiena/carloocchiena/README.md

 :comet: I like to experiment and try new things.
 I had done projects on Assembly, C#, C++, Java, JavaScript, Solidity, TypeScript, Rust.
 I define myself language and technology agnostic, being adverse to a polarized approach ("fanboyism").

 :floppy_disk: I'm available for:
-- collaborations
+- Collaborations.
-- open source projects
+- Open source projects.
-- sharing learning and study methodologies
+- Sharing learning and study methodologies.

 You can also find me on <a href="https://www.linkedin.com/in/carloocchiena/" target="blank">Linkedin</a>, <a href="https://twitter.com/carloocchiena" target="_blank">Twitter</a>
 and <a href="https://www.instagram.com/carloocchiena/" target="_blank">Instagram</a>.